PowerShell/vscode-powershell/docs/community_snippets.md

 ### Table of contents

-You need to add an item to the table of context.
+You need to add an item to the table of contents.
 The addition should follow the *alpha ordering* of the list.
 The ToC item template looks like this:

 ```md